urquhard/AdvancedTutorial/tutorial/src/session_1/preprocessing.md

 subset_df.write_parquet("/path/to/subset.parquet")
 ```

+> **Activity:**
+> - Create a training subset with 80% of the data.
+> - Create a validation subset with 10% of the data.
+> - Create a test subset with the remaining 10% of the data.

 Once you've created your splits, it's a good idea to repeat the **data
 exploration steps** on each one of them.
 Check the target distribution and point
 cloud sizes to make sure nothing looks unusual (which could affect the model's